nik31096/Algorithms2017_18/README.md

 # Algorithms2017_18
-Programms from my term cource "Algorithms and data structures" at CS Faculty of MSU
+Programms from my term course "Algorithms and data structures" at CS Faculty of MSU